 Not all cats are keen on sharing a litterbox.
 If you have multiple cats in the household, try setting up the same number of litterboxes around your home.
 This way, everyone has their own restroom!

 If you still can’t seem to get your cat to use her litterbox, it’s time to pay a visit to the vet’s office.
 Serious medical issues—everything from injury and infection to anxiety or internal disease—could be to blame!
-Call your Springdale, ON veterinary clinic today to set up an appointment.
+Call your Brampton, ON veterinary clinic today to set up an appointment.